 While Epidiolex is the company’s big success story so far, it is working on developing other drugs as well.
 Sativex, is another cannabis-derived drug that shows potential in treating Multiple Sclerosis spasticity.
 GW Pharma said it has undergone 10 placebo-controlled trials using Sativex and it still has more testing to do.

-CBDV is another a non-psychoactive cannabinoid found within medical cannabis that the company is conducting trials as well.
+CBDV is another non-psychoactive cannabinoid found within medical cannabis that the company is conducting trials as well.
 GW Pharma could potentially develop a drug from the compound to treat autism and epilepsy.

 Analysts bullish on GW Pharma